-Dr. Van Ee, his wife, Heidi, and their three children reside in Escondido.

-Rev. Kim has taught New Testament at Westminster Seminary California since 2005 and in May 2017 was appointed as the fourth president of WSC (beginning August 1, 2017).
+Dr. Barrie is married to his high-school sweetheart, Kristin.
+They have three grown children and a son-in-law.
+Rev. Kim has taught New Testament at Westminster Seminary California since 2005 and in 2017 was appointed as the fourth president of WSC.
 He previously taught at Calvin Theological Seminary and International Theological Seminary in Los Angeles, as well as in Taiwan and Indonesia.